Purple is for Dentistry: A Brief History on the Color Choice

 Additional Interesting Dental Hygiene History

 As I was looking into the history of the official color of dentistry, I stumbled upon other interesting histories.
-I found that the National Library of Medicine (NLM) holds a lot of historical dental content, such as a 1939 photograph of a dental hygienist performing dental screenings on school-aged children in their classroom, 1940s dental cartoon postcards (an old-school meme), and a 1944 United States Navy dentistry tutorial.7
+I found that the National Library of Medicine (NLM) holds a lot of historical dental content, including a 1939 photograph of a dental hygienist performing dental screenings on school-aged children in their classroom, 1940s dental cartoon postcards (an old-school meme), and a 1944 United States Navy dentistry tutorial.7

 In addition, the NLM included the 1946 Indiana Dental Hygienist Law, a short pamphlet that details the beginning of certifying dental hygienists.
-Prior to these laws, certification was not required to practice dental hygiene in the state of Indiana.7 Eventually, certification laws were passed for each state, and by 1952, all 50 states required licensing for the practice of dental hygiene.
-To put things in perspective, the first state to pass dental hygiene laws requiring licensure was Connecticut in 1917, which involved Alfred Fones and the first licensed hygienist, Irene Newman.8
+Before these laws, certification was not required to practice dental hygiene in the state of Indiana.7 Eventually, certification laws were passed for each state, and by 1952, all 50 states required licensing for the practice of dental hygiene.
+To put things in perspective, the first state to pass dental hygiene laws requiring licensure was Connecticut in 1917, which involved Dr. Alfred Fones and the first licensed hygienist, Irene Newman.8

-Starting in 1935, a high school diploma was required for dental hygiene licensure.
-It wasn’t until 1940 that a two-year course of study was recommended prior to licensure.
 The minimum standard requirements for dental hygiene programs were adopted in 1947.
-In 1949, the American Dental Hygienists’ Association (ADHA) adopted “registered dental hygienist” as the official credential.
-A few years later, in 1952, all 50 states had dental hygiene licensure programs.
-However, it was not until 1968 that the first regional board exam was given in the Northeast.8
+In 1949, the American Dental Hygienists’ Association (ADHA) adopted the title “registered dental hygienist” as the official credential.8 A few years later, in 1952, the accreditation of dental hygiene programs is established.9 However, it was not until 1968 that the first regional board exam was given in the Northeast.8

 In Closing

 Dental hygiene has been around for over 100 years now.
-We should always look to improve and advance the profession, but we can also take a step back to appreciate how far we have come and acknowledge those who helped us get there!
+We should always look to improve and advance the profession, but we can also take a step back to appreciate how far we have come and acknowledge those who have helped us get there!

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on high-quality education.
 Click here now.